Pam Ayres: Career

-From 1996, Ayres has appeared frequently on BBC Radio: from 1996 until 1999 Ayres presented a two-hour music and chat show every Sunday afternoon on BBC Radio 2; this was followed by two series of Pam Ayres' Open Road, in which she visited various parts of the United Kingdom, interviewing people with interesting stories to tell about their lives and local areas.
-More recently Ayres has become a regular contributor to BBC Radio 4, appearing in programmes such as Just a Minute, Say the Word, That Reminds Me, and six series of her own show, Ayres on the Air, a radio show of her poetry and sketches.
+From 1996, Ayres has appeared frequently on BBC Radio: from 1996 until 1999, she presented a two-hour music and chat show every Sunday afternoon on BBC Radio 2; this was followed by two series of Pam Ayres' Open Road, in which she visited various parts of the United Kingdom, interviewing people with interesting stories to tell about their lives and local areas.
+More recently, Ayres has become a regular contributor to BBC Radio 4, appearing in programmes such as Just a Minute, Say the Word, That Reminds Me, and six series of her own show, Ayres on the Air, a radio show of her poetry and sketches.

 In 2007, Ayres acted in a radio sitcom, Potting On for Radio 4, co-starring Geoffrey Whitehead.
 She wrote and recorded six series of her Radio 4 programme Ayres on the Air, the latest of which was broadcast in 2018.

 Since 2002, Ayres has appeared a number of times on Channel 4 in Countdown's Dictionary Corner alongside Susie Dent.

 In 2009, she made her first appearance on the BBC TV programme, QI.
-In 2011 she said in a Daily Telegraph magazine interview that she was "about to go on my 14th tour of Australia".
+In 2011, she said in a Daily Telegraph magazine interview that she was "about to go on my 14th tour of Australia".

 Her autobiography, The Necessary Aptitude: A Memoir, was published in 2011.
 It traces her life and career from growing as the youngest of six children in a council house in the Vale of the White Horse, Berkshire, her time in the Women's Royal Air Force and the string of events that led to Opportunity Knocks.
 The title refers to the number of times she was told in her life she "did not have the necessary aptitude".

 In 2013, she published her latest book of poems, entitled You Made me Late Again!

 In September 2021, her TV series The Cotswolds with Pam Ayres premiered on Channel 5.
 Each episode features a special guest and ends with Pam reciting a short, uplifting verse summing up her adventures.
 In 2022, the programme was recommissioned as The Cotswolds and Beyond with Pam Ayres, as the programme expanded its remit to have Ayres visit the market town of Pershore to meet Toyah Willcox, as well as going to the Henley Regatta with Steve Redgrave, the Dean Forest Railway and the gardens at Highgrove, where she met the then Prince of Wales.

+In February 2022, Pam Ayres starred as a guest on Lee Mack's team in BBC's comedy panel show Would I Lie To You?.

+On December 21 2025, Pam Ayres was Michael Berkeley's guest on BBC Radio 3's Private Passions.

 She regularly performs her poetry at the Glastonbury Festival, most recently in 2024.